iaifi/iaifi.github.io/get-involved-current.md

   * The Committee is currently planning the PhD Summer School for Summer 2022
   * [Email Jim Halverson](mailto:j.halverson@northeastern.edu) if you have ideas or would like to express interest in volunteering for events during the Summer School

+### Speaker Selection Committee

+  * Identifies and invites speakers for our IAIFI Internal Discussion Seminar series and our IAIFI Public Colloquium series
+  * Led by Cora Dvorkin (Colloquium organizer) and Demba Ba (Discussion Seminar organizer)
+  * Committee members: Dan Roberts, Nayantara Mudur, Di Luo, Arkopal Dutt, Marisa LaFleur (Project Manager)
+  * The Committee is currently planning the Spring 2022 series
+  * [Suggest a speaker](https://docs.google.com/forms/d/1SeaGUpoMZOGRJgcW3Utx_VZh9GTtXVOsYH1AAvrvxTY/edit) for either the Colloquium or Seminar series

 ### MITx Course
-  * Join the teaching team for MIT's Physics in Data Science class (8.S50), which will be taught over IAP (January 2022) and will be used to help build IAIFI's first MITx (MIT's online education platform) course
+  * IAIFI junior members may serve on the teaching team for MIT's Physics in Data Science class (8.S50), which will be taught over IAP (January 2022) and will be used to help build IAIFI's first MITx (MIT's online education platform) course
+  * Current IAIFI members on the team: Phil Harris, Ike Chuang, Siddharth Mishra-Sharma, Dylan Rankin, Ouail Kitouni, Tri Nguyen, Duc Hoang, Eric Moreno, Raymond Wynne, Aidan Chambers
-  * As part of the team, you can help shape the material, potentially teach recitation, and help build the online version of the course
+  * As part of the team, members are helping to shape the material, potentially teach recitation, and help build the online version of the course
   * Requirements: Completed MIT junior lab or experience in data analysis
-  * [Email Phil Harris](mailto:pcharris@mit.edu) if you're interested in joining the team
+  * [Email Phil Harris](mailto:pcharris@mit.edu) if you'd like to learn more

 ## Lead an IAIFI Journal Club